rsdoiel/antenna/archives/2025/science_and_technology_2025.11.md

 ## Chimera Linux ghosts RISC-V because there's no time for sluggish hardware

-date: 2025-03-19, updated: 2025-03-19, from: The Register (UK I.T.
+date: 2025-03-19, updated: 2025-03-21, from: The Register (UK I.T.
 News)

-<h4>Dev behind the GNU-free distro says boards too slow for serious work</h4> <p>The creators of the unique Chimera Linux distro are dropping support for RISC-V because kit built on the open instruction set architecture just isn&#39;t fast enough and this is holding up the development pipeline.…</p>
+<h4>Dev behind the GNU-free distro says boards too slow for serious work</h4> <p><strong>Updated</strong>  The creators of the unique Chimera Linux distro are dropping support for RISC-V because kit built on the open instruction set architecture just isn&#39;t fast enough and this is holding up the development pipeline.…</p>

 <br>